-There are no estimates of maximum net productivity rates for Steller sea lions.
-Pitcher et al. (2007) observed a rate of population increase of 3.1% per year for the eastern stock, but concluded this rate did not represent a maximum rate of increase.
-NMFS (2013) estimated that the eastern stock increased at rates of 4.18% per year using pup counts, and 2.99% per year using non-pup counts between 1979 and 2009.
-Hence, until additional data become available, it is recommended that the maximum theoretical pinniped net productivity rate (R{MAX}) of 12% be used for this stock (Wade and Angliss 1997).
+There are no estimates of the maximum net productivity rate for Steller sea lions.
+Pitcher et al. (2007) observed a rate of population increase of 3.1% per year for the eastern stock but concluded this rate did not represent a maximum rate of increase.
+NMFS (2013) estimated that the eastern stock increased at rates of 4.18% per year using pup counts and 2.99% per year using non-pup counts between 1979 and 2009.
+Here, we estimated that counts of pups and non-pups increased at rates of 4.76% and 2.84% per year, respectively, between 1989 and 2015 (Table 1).
+Until additional data become available, it is recommended that the theoretical maximum net productivity rate (R{MAX}) for pinnipeds of 12% be employed for this stock (Wade and Angliss 1997).

-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5 R{MAX} \times F{R}.$ On 4 December 2013, the eastern stock of Steller sea lion was removed from the list of 'threatened' species under the Endangered Species Act (ESA; 78 FR 66140).
-NMFS's decision to delist this species was based on the information presented in the Status Review (NMFS 2013), the factors for delisting in section 4(a)(1) of the ESA, the biological and threats-based recovery criteria in the 2008 Recovery Plan (NMFS 2008), the continuing efforts to protect the species, and information received during public comment and peer review.
-NMFS's consideration of this information led to a determination that the eastern population has recovered and no longer meets the definition of a threatened species under the ESA.
-Per the 2013 SAR, NMFS for now will continue, under the MMPA, to consider the stock depleted; the recovery factor of 0.75 is maintained and PBR = 1,645 ($36,551 \times 0.06 \times 0.75$).
+Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5 R{MAX} \times F_R$.
+On 4 December 2013, the eastern stock of Steller sea lions was removed from the list of threatened species under the Endangered Species Act (ESA; 78 FR 66140, 4 November 2013).
+NMFS' decision to delist this species was based on the information presented in the Status Review (NMFS 2013), the factors for delisting in section 4(a)(1) of the ESA, the biological and threats-based recovery criteria in the 2008 Recovery Plan (NMFS 2008), the continuing efforts to protect the species, and information received during public comment and peer review.
+NMFS' consideration of this information led to a determination that the eastern population has recovered and no longer meets the definition of a threatened species under the ESA.
+As recently noted within the humpback whale ESA listing final rule (81 FR 62259, 8 September 2016), in the case of a species or stock that achieved its depleted status solely on the basis of its ESA status, such as the eastern stock of Steller sea lions, the species or stock would cease to qualify as depleted under the terms of the definition set forth in MMPA Section 3(1) if the species or stock is no longer listed as threatened or endangered.
+Therefore, NMFS considers this stock not to be depleted; the recovery factor is 1.0 (recovery factor for a stock within its Optimum Sustainable Population), and the PBR = 2,498 ($41,638 \times 0.06 \times 1.0$).